cmeyrueix4/CPSC410DSLFinal/README.md

 sequence dog
 overlay sticker bottom-right

-save all gif 1s
+save all gif 2s
 ```

 ## Example 3
 ```
 load all in imgs

-collage all as c
+collage cat1 and cat2 as c2

-save gif 1s
+save c2
 ```

 # Problem